isomerpages/mlaw-acd/_information-for-regulated-dealers/2-reg-compliance.md

   * CTRs that have been filed.
 * Conduct risk assessments to determine the ML/TF risk posed by its customers and transactions.
 * Put in place internal policies, procedures and controls to mitigate the specific ML/TF risks identified by their risk assessments.
+* Refer to notices made by the Registrar of Regulated Dealers to regulated dealers under the [Notices](/news/notices) section.